ZoeD666/Power-BI-dashboard/README.md

 # Portfolio Project – Power BI: NZ Infrastructure Monitoring

-This Power BI dashboard enables interactive monitoring of major infrastructure projects across New Zealand, using official open government data.
-It helps identify project risks, analyse funding structure, and support strategic planning.
+This is a self-initiated Power BI portfolio project that enables interactive monitoring of major infrastructure projects across New Zealand, using official open government data.
+It was designed to demonstrate my skills in data modelling, dashboard design, and infrastructure KPI analysis.

 ##  Purpose & Value